JermelWatson/Soccer_Fantasy_League/README.md

 otherwise.

 *AutoByPoints*

-– The actionperformed method on the Automatically select players by points button is implemented in this class.
+- The actionperformed method on the Automatically select players by points button is implemented in this class.
 The first method encountered in this class is the getDataFile2() method and it operates in a similar manner.
 The returned stack was the sorted by highest priced players firsts using the for a similar selection method.

--The algorithm tries to create a team of the highest priced players.
+- The algorithm tries to create a team of the highest priced players.
 This is done by first using the function findHigh() to identify the highest priced player in the stack.
 This player is then added to the new list of players and removed from the stack.
 If the budget is exceeded then the chosen players are discarded and the method getLessPointPlayer () is used to return a